-The use of cookstoves lead to carbon emission reduction and can be awarded carbon credits for each tonne of GHG emissions reduced, making the projects attractive to companies with an integrated climate and ESG agenda.
+The use of clean cookstoves leads to carbon emission reduction and can be awarded carbon credits for each tonne of GHG emissions reduced, making the projects attractive to companies with an integrated climate and Environmental Social and Governance (ESG) agenda.
 Carbon finance is emerging as an attractive option for upscaling cookstove initiatives.